Meet the team

 Christian joined the Trust in 2019 and, in his role, supports the Trust’s grant management processes with a particular focus on the grants database.

-Christian was born in South Africa and initially trained as a singer in Opera and Musical Theatre, taking him on touring productions around Asia and Europe.
+Born in South Africa, he initially trained as a singer in Opera and Musical Theatre, taking him on touring productions around Asia and Europe.
 Since arriving in the UK in 2007, he has worked with a couple of international development charities in an IT, facilities management and events support role, as well as supporting the front of house and events function for a large international corporate agency.

 Christian’s father served in the RAF in South Africa and he is proud to be a member of the team.

 Our policy and communications team work to explore the impact of our grants through research and the Impact Hub.
 They also help develop new funding programmes, publish reports and make sure it is easy to find out about the Trust, our funding programmes and the projects we support, through our website and digital communications.
 We have an app that helps people find the projects that are closest to them, and we want to make it even easier in future to access learning and insights from the programmes we have funded.

 Our small team brings their experiences of the charity sector, impact and digital skills; and most of the team have lived-experience of being part of the Armed Forces community.

 Sonia is the Director of Policy at the Armed Forces Covenant Fund Trust, where she has strategic responsibility for policy, communications and research.
 She has previously worked at the MOD, in the charity sector and for Lottery distributors in policy and corporate management roles.
 Sonia has always had a strong interest in grant making and has a Masters in Grant Making Management from the Centre of Charity Effectiveness at Cass Business School and a post graduate business administration qualification from the Open University.
 She is a Clore Social Fellow.